craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Special Tags
 #### Hitch
 This weapon is designed to be possibly attached to some length of rope or string.
-In doing so, one could create the weapon known as a *Rope Dart*, or, after doing so, one could use the weapon as a piton.
+In doing so, one could create the weapon known as a *Rope Dart*, or, one could use the weapon as a piton or something else of the sort.

 #### Lasso
 This weapon is designed with the sole intention of ensnaring and restraining creatures.